JosephLai241/URS/docs/How to Get PRAW Credentials.md

-# Guide to Getting PRAW Credentials
+# How to Get PRAW Credentials

 ### Create your own Reddit account and then head over to [Reddit's apps page](https://old.reddit.com/prefs/apps).